angular/angular/aio/content/guide/universal.md

 The application must determine what to render based solely on the incoming client request.
 This is a good argument for making the application [routable](guide/router).

+<a id="service-worker"></a>
+### Universal and the Angular Service Worker

+If you are using Universal in conjunction with the Angular service worker, the behavior is different than the normal server side rendering behavior.
+The initial server request will be rendered on the server as expected.
+However, after that initial request, subsequent requests are handled by the service worker.
+For subsequent requests, the `index.html` file is served statically and bypasses server side rendering.

 <a id="universal-engine"></a>

 ### Universal template engine